Frequently Asked Questions for International Students

 Here are some links to scholarship and financial resources for international students.
 These links are provided for your information only.
 These resources are not affiliated with or approved by MTSU.

 What is the total cost of attendance?
-How much do I need to have on my certification
+How much do I need to have on my certification of finances?

 What is a certification of finances?
 Why do I need to send one?
 How do I submit it?